Exponential ergodicity for Markov processes with random switching: Non-constant jump rates

-holds for every $x, y \in X$ verifying $d(x, y) < 1$. \end{defi} Note that this condition alone is not sufficient to guarantee the convergence of transition probabilities toward a unique invariant measure since we only impose a contraction when $d(x, y) < 1$.
+Note that this condition alone is not sufficient to guarantee the convergence of transition probabilities toward a unique invariant measure since we only impose a contraction when $d(x, y) < 1$.
 In typical situations, ``most'' pairs $(x,y)$ may satisfy $d(x,y) = 1$, as would be the case for the total variation distance.
-However, when combined with the existence of a Lyapunov function $V$ that has $d$-small sublevel sets, it gives geometrical ergodicity \cite[Theorem~4.7]{HMS}:
+However, when combined with the existence of a Lyapunov function $V$ that has $d$-small sublevel sets, it gives geometrical ergodicity (\cite{HMS}, Theorem~4.7):

-\begin{theo}[Weak form of Harris' Theorem] Let $(P_t)_{t\geq 0}$ be a Markov semigroup over a Polish space $X$ admitting a continuous Lyapunov function $V$.
-Assume furthermore that there exist $t^*> t_* > 0$ and a distance $d_X \colon X \times X \mapsto [0,1]$ which is contracting for $P_t$ and such that the sublevel set $\{ x \in X \ | \ V(x) \leq 4 K_V \}$ is $d_X$-small for $P_t$, for every $t\in [t_*,t^*]$.
-Here $K_V$ is as in definition \ref{def:lyap}.
-Then, $(P_t)_{t\geq 0}$ has an invariant probability measure $\pi$.
+\begin{theo}[(Weak form of Harris' Theorem)] Let $(P_t)_{t\geq0}$ be a Markov semigroup over a Polish space $X$ admitting a continuous Lyapunov function $V$.
+Assume furthermore that there exist $t^*> t_* > 0$ and a distance $d_X \dvtx X \times X \mapsto[0,1]$ which is contracting for $P_t$ and such that the sublevel set $\{ x \in X | V(x) \leq4 K_V \}$ is $d_X$-small for $P_t$, for every $t\in [t_*,t^*]$.
+Here $K_V$ is as in Definition~\ref{def:lyap}.
+Then, $(P_t)_{t\geq0}$ has an invariant probability measure $\pi$.
 Furthermore, defining

 there exist $r>0$ and $t_0 > 0$ such that

 for all of probability measures $\mu, \nu$ on $X$. \end{theo}